 - Reduce Stress – If you are stressed you are in ‘Fight or Flight’ mode.
 AKA – your body has cut off power to your digestive system and it’s focusing its attention elsewhere.
 Be calm when you eat, and afterwards try to keep your stress at a minimum.
 Look at my blog post for stress reduction HERE

 - When you have to go – GO – don’t be self-conscious, everyone goes poop.
-Literally everyone – human and animal (a hummingbird may be an exception, but we can let that go).
-So when you get that feeling, go!!
+Literally everyone – human and animal.
+So when you get that feeling, go!
 It’s not good to keep holding it in.
 The more you hold it in, the more pressure is placed on the nerves that are connected between your bowels and your brain.
 Eventually, they will get exhausted and the signal will begin to fade or stop completely (it can be powered up again – though it takes a lot of work).

-- Get off your butt and move a little – walk (get Pokemon Go and go find yourself some Pokemon).
-Join a gym and take some classes, if you don’t like going to the gym (I know I don’t) gets some friends together, make a team and join a sporting club (I was on a Volleyball team once).
+- Excercise – walk or join a gym and take some classes, if you don’t like going to the gym gets some friends together, make a team and join a sporting club.
 Swimming is a great way to get your body into motion.
-Don’t like that … jump some rope, ride a horse, ride a bike, climb a mountain.
-Just move your body!!
+Jump some rope, ride a horse, ride a bike, climb a mountain.
+Just move your body.

 *** Be careful with fibre supplements.
 If you are straining on your white throne to push out the smallest, hard pellet, throwing more fibre into your diet will not help as much as it will hinder.
 Instead look at foods that will coat the intestines, such as aloe vera or goldenseal (as a tea or tincture).